tonini/alchemist.el/README.md

 When the keybinding <kbd>C-d</kbd> is used on one of the selected completion candidates, a documentation lookup for the candidate will be made and displayed in another window.

+### Debug

+The function `alchemist-complete-debug-mode` can be used to enable/disable the debug mode.
+When enabled, the error output from the completion will be shown in a separate window.

 ## Hooks